maxsokolov/TableKit/README.md

 Done, your table is ready.
 ## Automatic cell registration

 TableKit can register your cells in a table view automatically.
-In case if your reusable cell id mathces cell's xib name:
+In case if your reusable cell id matches cell's xib name:

 ```ruby
 MyTableViewCell.swift